English is the basic language of communication in this country and its mastery is necessary for educational progress.

 At St Joseph's, we value guided reading as a means of improving reading skills, comprehension skills and group discussion.
 All children read as part of a small group and the questions that adults ask during guided reading cover the range of Assessment Foci (AF) during the course of several sessions.
 Children are given the opportunity to discuss these questions as part of the guided reading group.

 We are very lucky that Tadcaster Library is right next door to our school and they are very welcoming to our school.
+Each class visits the library once a week.
 We also have a range of reading books in each class and in our school library as one of our major aims is to foster a love of books within children at our school.

 Help and support